North Palm Beach Sedation Dentistry

 Sedation with laughing gas is often recommended for patients with minor dental anxiety or nervousness about an upcoming dental procedure.
 This type of sedation is also called “minimal inhaled sedation” because it is gaseous and administered through a nose mask.
 Laughing gas will make you feel euphoric and a bit “disconnected” from your body, and will reduce feelings of discomfort, anxiety, and pain.

 One of the biggest benefits of sedation with laughing gas is that it wears off quickly.
-You can drive yourself home after your appointment and get back to your regular routine immediately after treatment.
+You can drive yourself home after your dental appointment and get back to your regular routine immediately after treatment.

 Oral conscious sedation is a better option for you if you have more severe dental anxiety, or if you will be undergoing oral surgery such as a tooth extraction or the placement of a dental implant.
 Oral conscious sedation is taken in pill form about an hour before your appointment.

 The sedative will make you feel relaxed and sleepy, and many patients forget what happens during their dental appointment.
-The effects of oral sedation can last up to 4-6 hours, so this means that you won’t be able to drive yourself home after treatment or easily get back to your day-to-day routine, so it’s important to take this into account when scheduling your appointment.
+The effects of oral sedation can last up to 4-6 hours, so this means that you won’t be able to drive yourself home after treatment or easily get back to your day-to-day routine, so it’s important to take this into account when scheduling your dental appointment.

 At our office, we offer both laughing gas sedation and oral conscious sedation.
 Laughing gas sedation is inhaled directly into your lungs through a comfortable nose mask.
 Dr. Schmitt will adjust this mask to send the sedative to your lungs, and you’ll breathe in through your nose until the effects take place.
 This will help you feel less nervous about your procedure.
 Laughing gas is also an analgesic (pain reliever), so it prevents pain, particularly when combined with local anesthetic.

 Oral conscious sedation is a bit different.
 You will need to take your sedation pills an hour or two before your appointment, in most cases.
 This form of sedation is much deeper compared to laughing gas.
-You may forget most of what happens during your appointment, and feel very groggy or “out of it.”
+You may forget most of what happens during your dental appointment, and feel very groggy or “out of it.”
 Some patients even fall asleep during their procedure.

 However, we will need to discuss your overall health, medical history, any medications you are taking, and any potential allergies you may have before you can be sedated.
 This is done to ensure that we provide you with the right treatment for your needs.
 Your safety is paramount at Seaglass Dental Care.